lvgl/lv_zephyr/README.md

 # Zephyr base project for the LVGL project creator

-This repository is used along with [LGVL project creator](https://lvgl.io/tools/project-creator) to help user to quick setup a [Zephyr RTOS](https://zephyrproject.org/) application that uses [LVGL](https://lvgl.io/) on top of the Zephyr Display subsystem.
+This repository is used along with [LVGL project creator](https://lvgl.io/tools/project-creator) to help user to quick setup a [Zephyr RTOS](https://zephyrproject.org/) application that uses [LVGL](https://lvgl.io/) on top of the Zephyr Display subsystem.